For recent publications, please visit our Projects and Campaigns page, where related publications and presentations are included within each project.

 - Daly, A. ‘The Judicial Interview: The Right of a Child?’
 Magistrates’ Association Magazine (Apr-May 2017)

 - Garde, A., Byrne, S., Gokani, N., & Murphy, B. (2017).
 For a Children’s Rights Approach to Obesity Prevention: The Key Role of an Effective Implementation of the WHO Recommendations, European Journal of Risk Regulation

-- Stalford, H., Hollingsworth, K. and Gilmore, S. (eds) Rewriting Children's Rights Judgements: From Academic Vision to New Practice, (2017, Oxford: Hart) (Available to buy here)
+- Stalford, H., Hollingsworth, K. and Gilmore, S. (eds) Rewriting Children's Rights Judgements: From Academic Vision to New Practice, (2017, Oxford: Hart) (visit the publisher's website)